-There is no residual value and the lessee is required to provide insurance on the terminals and the lease payments are made monthly during the term of the lease.
+The leases have no residual value and the lessee is required to provide insurance on the terminals and the lease payments are made monthly during the term of the lease.
+Any change in the residual value is recognised in the year the change arises.